Rebalancing Routes With Route4Me’s Optimization Editor

 If you made any changes to the structure of any route(s) in an optimization, click the “Re-Optimize” button, to get the best possible structure and sequence of addresses in the route based on the predefined constraints.

-In the “Settings” tab, you can change parameters of an optimization (for a single or multiple routes).
+In the “Settings” tab, you can change parameters of the optimization (for a single or multiple routes).
 All of the parameters that were initially set when the route was planned can be modified, without re-uploading the address list.

 NOTE: Any changes made to the settings affect all routes included in the optimization.